 March in the Garden

 It is almost Spring, and the weather is starting to shape up!
 After a few cold months, most of us suffered some damage in our yards, but hopefully, damaged plants will start rebounding.
 Within the last couple of weeks, our gardens have started to transform from tired-looking, to vibrate and fun.
 I assume you are feeling like me, re-energized to be out in the yard, enjoying the hard work that was done last fall.
-My freesia and Sparaxis are in full bloom, and it smells soooo good in the morning.
+My orange tree is in full bloom, and it smells soooo good in the yard.

 Divide your perennials this month, just as growth is beginning to show.
 Dig up the plants with a good clump of root ball, shaking or washing off the soil so you can divide the plants with a sharp knife.
 Ideally, each piece you have cut apart should have some leaves and lots of roots.
 Plant the divisions immediately.
 This goes for cymbidium orchids, too.
 Wait until they have finished blooming then divide and repot if you need to.

 Remove mulch gradually over the next couple of months from your perennial beds and recycle through your compost bins, refreshing your beds with new mulch.